Variational Causal Inference: Proposed Method

 \subsection{Semi-autoencoding Potential Outcomes}

-We define outcome $Y: \Omega \rightarrow \mathbb{R}^n$ to be a $n$-dimensional random vector, $X: \Omega \rightarrow E_X$ to be a mix of $m$ categorical and real-valued covariates, $T: \Omega \rightarrow E_T$ to be a categorical or real-valued treatment and $Z: \Omega \rightarrow \mathbb{R}^d$ to be the latent feature vector on a probability space $(\Omega, \Sigma, P)$.
-Suppose the causal relations between random variables (and random vectors) follow a structural causal model (SCM) \cite{pearl1995causal} depicted by the causal diagram in Figure \ref{causal_diagram}, where we formulate counterfactuals $Y'$ and $T'$ as separate variables apart from $Y$ and $T$, but having a conditional outcome distribution $p(Y' | Z, T'=a)$ identical to that of its factual counterpart $p(Y | Z, T=a)$ on a treatment level $a$. $Y'$ and $T'$ are parts of the full data $D=(X, Z, T, T', Y, Y')$, yet are never observed.
+Let outcome $Y: \Omega \rightarrow (\mathcal{Y}, \Sigma_\mathcal{Y})$ be a random vector, $X: \Omega \rightarrow (\mathcal{X}, \Sigma_\mathcal{X})$ be a mix of categorical and real-valued covariates, $T: \Omega \rightarrow (\mathcal{T}, \Sigma_\mathcal{T})$ be a categorical or real-valued treatment (or multiple treatments) and $Z: \Omega \rightarrow \mathbb{R}^d$ be a real-valued latent feature vector on a probability space $(\Omega, \Sigma, P)$.
+Suppose the causal relations between random variables (and random vectors) follow a structural causal model (SCM) \cite{pearl1995causal} depicted by the causal diagram in Figure \ref{causal_diagram}, where we formulate counterfactuals $Y'$ and $T'$ as separate variables apart from $Y$ and $T$, but having a conditional outcome distribution $p(Y' | Z, T'=a)$ identical to that of its factual counterpart $p(Y | Z, T=a)$ on a treatment level $a$. $Y'$ and $T'$ are parts of the full random variable collection $W=(X, Z, T, T', Y, Y')$, yet are never observed.
 Latent $Z$ is designed to be a feature vector of $Y$ such that random factor $U_Y$ in structural equation $Y=f(Z, T, U_Y)$ is significantly less noisy than that of the outcome equation $Y=f(X, T, U_Y)$ in a traditional SCM of triplets $(Y, X, T)$.
-Under this setting, $Z$ can be recovered by a distribution $q(Z | Y, X, T)$ given the observations; $Y$ and $Y'$ can be constructed by $p(Y | Z, T)$ and $p(Y' | Z, T')$ respectively.
-Similar to prior works on autoencoder \cite{vincent2008extracting, bengio2014deep}, we estimate $q$ and $p$ with deep neural networks $q_\phi$ and $p_\theta$, whose dimensionalities control the noise level of $U_Y$.
+Under this setting, $Z$ has a posterior distribution $p(Z | Y, X, T)$ given the observations; $Y$ and $Y'$ can be reconstructed by $p(Y | Z, T)$ and $p(Y' | Z, T')$ respectively if $Z$ is recovered.
+Similar to prior works on autoencoder \cite{vincent2008extracting, bengio2014deep}, we estimate the latent recognition model and outcome reconstruction model with deep neural networks $q_\phi$ and $p_\theta$, whose dimensionalities control the noise level of $U_Y$.
 Figure \ref{semi-autoencoder} shows the graphical model for the encoder and decoder.

 While the reconstruction of $Y$ is self-supervised, we can only assess the construction of $Y'$ by looking at its resemblance to similar individuals that indeed received treatment $T'$.
 Hence we may develop a semi-autoencoding scheme that works as follows.
 During training, we estimate $Z$ given the observed triplets $(Y, X, T)$, then predict both factual and counterfactual outcomes $\tilde{Y}_{\theta,\phi}$ and $\tilde{Y}'_{\theta,\phi}$.
 Inputting $T$ into decoder $p_\theta$ yields $\tilde{Y}_{\theta,\phi}$, which is then evaluated by the reconstruction loss $L(\tilde{Y}_{\theta,\phi}, Y)$; inputting $T'$ into $p_\theta$ yields $\tilde{Y}'_{\theta,\phi}$, which we evaluate by the negative likelihood loss $-\mathcal{L}_{p(Y' | X, T')}(\tilde{Y}'_{\theta,\phi})$ with respect to the counterfactual outcome distribution $p(Y' | X, T')$.
 The intuition is that, if $\tilde{Y}'_{\theta,\phi}$ is indeed one's outcome under $T'$, then the likelihood of $\tilde{Y}'_{\theta,\phi}$ coming from the outcome distribution of individuals with the same attributes that factually received treatment $T'$ is supposed to be high.
 The total loss of the semi-autoencoder can then be formed as a weighted combination: